 Trying to do more good than harm

-Acknowledging that treatments can sometimes do more harm than good is a prerequisite for reducing unintended harm (Gregory 1772; Haygarth 1800; Fordyce 1802; Behring 1893).
-We then need to be more ready to admit uncertainties about treatment effects, and to promote tests of treatments to adequately reduce uncertainties.
-Such tests are fair tests.
+A first step is acknowledging that treatments can sometimes do more harm than good (Gregory 1772; Haygarth 1800; Fordyce 1802; Behring 1893).
+We need to be more willing to admit uncertainties about treatment effects, and to promote tests of treatments to adequately reduce uncertainties.

 Why theories about the effects of treatments must be tested in practice

 People have often been harmed because treatments have been based only on theories about how health problems should be treated, without testing how the theories played out in practice.
-For example, for centuries people believed the theory that illnesses were caused by ‘humoral imbalances’, and patients were bled and purged, made to vomit and take snuff, in the belief that this would end the supposed imbalances.
-Still, as long ago as the 17th century, a lone Flemish doctor was impertinent enough to challenge the medical authorities of the time to assess the validity of their theories by proposing a fair test of the results of their unpleasant treatments (Van Helmont 1648).
+For example, for centuries people believed the theory that illnesses were caused by ‘humoral imbalances’.
+As a result, patients were bled and purged, made to vomit and take snuff, all in the belief that this would end the supposed imbalances.
+Still, a 17th century Flemish doctor, Johannes van Helmont, was impertinent enough to challenge the medical authorities of the time to assess the validity of their theories by proposing a fair test of the results of their unpleasant treatments (Van Helmont 1648).

-By the beginning of the 19th century, British military surgeons had begun to show the harmful effects of bloodletting for treating “fevers” (Robertson 1804; Lesassier Hamilton 1816).
+By the end of the 18th century, British army and naval surgeons had begun to show the harmful effects of bloodletting for treating “fevers” (Robertson 1804; Lesassier Hamilton 1816).
 A few decades later, the practice was also challenged by a Parisian physician (Louis 1835).
-Yet at the beginning of the 20th century, orthodox practitioners in Boston, USA, who were not using bloodletting to treat pneumonia were still being judged negligent (Silverman 1980).
+Yet at the beginning of the 20th century, mainstream doctors in Boston, USA, who were not using bloodletting to treat pneumonia were still being judged negligent (Silverman 1980).
 Indeed, Sir William Osler, one of the most influential medical authorities in the world, who was generally cautious about recommending unproven treatments, advised his readers at the end of the 19th century that: “during the last decades we have certainly bled too little.
 Pneumonia is one of the diseases in which a timely venesection [bleeding] may save life.
 To be of service it should be done early.
 In a full-blooded, healthy man with a high fever and bounding pulse the abstraction of from twenty to thirty ounces of blood is in every way beneficial” (Osler 1892).

-The use of drugs to prevent heart rhythm abnormalities in people having heart attacks provides another example of the dangers of applying untested theory in practice.
-Because heart rhythm abnormalities are associated with an increased risk of early death after heart attack, the theory was that drugs that reduced rhythm abnormalities would also reduce early deaths.
-Just because a theory seems reasonable doesn’t mean that it is necessarily right, however.
-Years after the drugs had been licensed and adopted in practice, it was discovered that they actually increase the risk of sudden death after heart attack.
+Another dramatic example of the dangers of applying untested theory in practice was found in the use of drugs to prevent heart rhythm abnormalities in people having heart attacks.
+Because heart rhythm abnormalities are associated with an increased risk of early death after heart attack, the theory was that drugs that reduced these abnormalities would also reduce early deaths.
+Just because a theory seems reasonable doesn’t prove that it is necessarily right when applied in practice.
+Years after the drugs had been licensed, it was discovered that they actually increase the risk of sudden death after heart attack in these patients.
 Indeed, it has been estimated that, at the peak of their use in the late 1980s, they may have been killing as many as 70,000 people every year in the United States alone (Moore 1995) – many more than the total number of Americans who died in the Vietnam War.

-On the other hand, misplaced confidence in theoretical thinking as a guide to practice has also resulted in some treatments being rejected inappropriately because researchers did not believe that they could work.
+Misplaced confidence in theoretical thinking has also resulted in some treatments being rejected inappropriately because researchers did not believe that they could work.
 Theories based on the results of animal research, for example, sometimes correctly predict the results of treatment tests in humans, but this is not always the case (Perel et al. 2007).
 Based on the results of experiments in rats, some researchers became convinced that there was no point in giving clot-dissolving drugs to patients who had experienced heart attacks more than six hours previously.
 Had no such patients participated in some of the fair tests of these drugs we would not know that they can benefit from this treatment (Fibrinolytic Therapy Trialists’ Collaborative Group 1994).

 Observations in clinical practice or in laboratory and animal research may suggest that particular treatments will or will not benefit patients; but as these and many other examples make clear, it is essential to use fair tests to find out whether, in practice, these treatments do more good than harm, or vice versa.